County Council

 Petitions

-For further information, or if you wish to submit a Petition to Council please contact the Clerk at 519-776-6441 x 1353 clerks@countyofessex.ca
+For further information, assistance, or if you wish to submit a Petition to Council please contact the Clerk at 519-776-6441 x.1353, or clerks@countyofessex.ca.

 Policies and Procedures